Transforming life-changing brain and dementia research

 In 2012, UEA invested in a new School of Psychology which has attracted some of the highest calibre scientists from around the world to carry out research.
 And through our partnership with the Norwich Research Park, we are in a unique position to answer global questions about how the human brain works and why it goes wrong in disease.

-With the help of our supporter community, we will create a state-of-the-art Brain Imaging Centre equipped with a new Siemens Magnetom 3T MRI scanner that will enable scientists to push human imaging to new limits and study the brain in unprecedented detail.
+With the help of our supporter community, we opened a state-of-the-art Brain Imaging Centre equipped with a new Siemens Magnetom 3T MRI scanner in January 2021.
+The new centre will enable scientists to push human imaging to new limits and study the brain in unprecedented detail.

 A dedicated brain imaging centre